NYC’s famous red-tailed hawk Pale Male dies after nesting above Fifth Avenue for 30 years

-NEW YORK (AP) — Pale Male, a red-tailed hawk who brought a touch of the wild to swanky Manhattan as he nested above Fifth Avenue for three decades, has died.
+NEW YORK (AP) — Pale Male, a red-tailed hawk that brought a touch of the wild to swanky Manhattan as he nested above Fifth Avenue for three decades, has died.

 Pale Male died late Tuesday after being found ill and grounded in Central Park, wildlife rehabilitator Bobby Horvath posted on Facebook.
 The hawk was believed to be 33 years old.